 Shrub use as function of shrub density and area.-- Shrub use by individual lizards did not vary significantly as a function of shrub density within that lizard’s home range (Fig 3.)
 Percent of MCP areas subsumed by shrub association zones ranged from 1% to 15% with an average of 5% of total surface area.
+KEY finding keep – BECAUSE this suggests that the 25% of time found at shrubs not due to random chance or just loads of shrubs within region.
+SUPER Important.
+Good addition Mike.

+SIMPLE paper.

+Map, relocation frequency shrub-open, keep time.class, CUT gender and CUT behavior, then shrub density with a home range figure too.
+GOOD paper.
+Need to write a punchy style paper.

+OR keep what you have here, but just present it a bit more – show more of the data in plots.
+Then good.

 Discussion

-Shrubs are known to be a foundation species in many ecosystems because of the facilitative benefits, such as shelter, refuge, and food resources, they provide to both plant and animal species (Filazzola et al. 2014, Lortie et al. 2015).
-Our observation of increased association of G. sila with shrubs in the afternoon, and the types of lizard behaviors that were observed significantly more at shrubs, are consistent with thermoregulatory behavior of other lizards (Vickers et al 2016) and suggest that shrubs facilitate G. sila by providing thermoregulatory opportunities.
-Our behavioral observations suggest that lizards are associated with shrubs during the hottest part of the day, further supporting the role of shrubs as a site for thermoregulation (Kerr et al. 2004, Pugnaire 2010).
-Shrubs are also well documented as a source of refuge for many prey animals including lizards (Anderson et al. 2010, Filazzola et al. 2017) and indeed we observed G. sila exhibiting predator avoidance behaviors more frequently under shrubs.
+Shrubs are foundation species in many ecosystems because of the facilitative benefits such as shelter, refuge, and food resources, they provide to both plant and animal species (Filazzola et al. 2014, Lortie et al. 2015).
+Restate Hypothesis here then state main finding.
+Our observation of increased association of G. sila with shrubs in the afternoon, and the types of lizard behaviors that were observed significantly more at shrubs, are consistent with thermoregulatory behavior of other lizards (Vickers et al 2016) and suggest that shrubs facilitate G. sila by providing thermoregulatory shelter and a refuge from depredation.
+Then work through each prediction here and just state simply what it means – for me – means that implication is that there is more than one mechanism of facilitation by shrubs for lizards, that population-level trends support the need for a heterogeneous landscape, and that telemetry can be used to infer association patterns and suggest important mechanisms for restoration and management.
+I like strong first paragraphs in a Discussion.

 We saw interactions of E. californica and G. sila to be chiefly mediated by thermoregulatory and predator-avoidance behaviors, but E. californica may provide other benefits to lizards through indirect interactions due to the shrub’s positive effect on many other species such as burrowing mammals (Hansen et al. 1994, Fields et al. 1999, Prugh et al. 2011, Filazzola et al. 2017).
+CUT or work into a paraggraph

 Scale is important in ecology because relevant processes can function at many scales simultaneously, and patterns can vary in magnitude and sign at local versus landscape levels and may mediate important climatic interactions with organisms (Schneider 2001, Chave 2013).
-In particular, documenting variation in microhabitat use is important because climate effects at this scale may have disproportionate effects on a species’ persistence (Pincebourde et al 2016).
-Our observations of significant variation in microhabitat use suggest that microhabitat variation can be a driver of habitat quality and in particular of thermoregulatory opportunity for G. sila.
+In particular, documenting variation in microhabitat use (cite a result) is important because climate effects at this scale may have disproportionate effects on a species’ persistence (Pincebourde et al 2016).
+Our observations of significant variation in microhabitat use suggests that microhabitat variation can be a driver of habitat quality and in particular of thermoregulatory opportunity for G. sila.
+CUT.